veenaledi/Auraly/README.md

 In conclusion, we were able to achieve our main objective  by being able to develop a classification model that identifies the emotional mood of a song by its acoustic features.
 The models performed really well with the untuned XGBoost classifier outperforming the rest of the models.

-Success was achievd:
+Success was achieved:

 1. There was a high accuracy in identifying moods of songs using their acoustic features

-2. Users are able to get recommendation of songs based on their moods or are write a phase which the model can use to classify a mood and reccomend songs
+2. Users are able to get recommendation of songs based on their moods or are write a phase which the model can use to classify a mood and recomend songs

-3. Auraly once intergrated will be able to have personalised user experience and better interactions with users
+3. Auraly once integrated will be able to have personalized user experience and better interactions with users

 4. Moving Forward, getting more data on under represented moods and improving on feature engineering so as to avoid misclassification